Koniverse/Simple-AI-Training/actions/How to guide users to swap.md

 All of the above information is required.
 If user say swap/exchange with the token name from the beginning of the request (for example, swap IP), you should understand the token to swap is the one user mentioned.

 Ask for the information you need only until you get all the information.
 When they have input every information, you'll text the swapping request with all the information listed in the metadata, then ask user whether they want to change the slippage tolerance.
-The slippage tolerance must be in the % format and must be greater than 0.
+Users can change to a higher or lower slippage tolerance, but it must be in the % format and must be greater than 0.
 Users can choose not to change this information.
 Once the slippage tolerance is confirmed by user, text the swapping request with all the updated information listed in the metadata, then ask them to agree to start the swapping process.

 If users agrees, you'll text a confirmation message with the following format